Some views of our gallery in Chiswick. If you would like to visit, please email [email protected] or call 020-8995-1884

 Niel Bally moved back to his roots in Wales having spent 25 years in London as a practicing fine artist.
 He has exhibited widely and received a traditional training from the Ruskin School of Fine Art and Drawing in Oxford and the West Surrey College of Art and Design in Surrey.
 Since the 1980s he...[Read more]

 Nicholas Barnham, whose work is characterised by its strong sense of line, studied painting and stone carving at Norwich School of Art and taught for several years at Cambridge School of Art.
 His subjects are typically boats, trees and the landscapes of East Anglia and the Shetlands Born in 1939, he now lives in Norfolk...[Read more]

-Frederick Donald Blake, to use his full name, was a leading light of several artists groups in London in the mid 20th century.
+Frederick Donald Blake was a leading light of several artists groups in London in the mid 20th century.
 Born in Greenock, Scotland in 1908, his family had moved to London when he was a child.
-He trained at Camberwell School of Art and at fifteen years of age started work as an architectural...[Read more]
+He trained at Camberwell School of Art and at fifteen years of age started work as an architectural draughtsman in the interior design...[Read more]